 Step 3: After the visit, the team chair develops a Draft Statement to the institution by editing and combining the material written by the Program Evaluators and adding material that applies to the institution as a whole.

 Step 4: Two editors from the respective commission and ABET headquarters staff (accreditation adjuncts) review the Draft Statement for adherence to standards and consistency with other Draft Statements.

 Step 5: The edited Draft Statement is sent to the institution, which has 30 days to respond.

-Step 6: The Team Chair uses the response from the institution, with assistance from the PEV as needed, to prepare the Final Statement, which again is edited by two editors and ABET headquarters staff and then provided to the full Commission for action.
+Step 6: The Team Chair uses the response from the institution, with assistance from the PEV as needed, to prepare the Final Statement, which again is edited by two editors and ABET headquarters staff (accreditation adjuncts) and then provided to the full Commission for review.

 Step 7: Final accreditation decisions are made by the commissions at the Commission Meeting in July of the second year.

 Step 8: ABET notifies the institution of the final accreditation action in August of the second year.